rickzhang716/rickzhang716/README.md

-- 👋 Hi, I’m Rick Zhang, software dev at [Autodesk](https://www.autodesk.com/) and a Software Engineering Student at the University of Waterloo.
+- 👋 Hi, I’m Rick Zhang, a Software Engineering Student at the University of Waterloo.
 -  I’m interested in all kinds of backend development, from NLP to networking.
--  Feel free to contact me at rz6zhang@uwaterloo.ca
+-  Feel free to contact me at rick.zhang@uwaterloo.ca